carvel-dev/carvel/site/content/kapp-controller/docs/latest/packaging.md

   # Cannot have a trailing '.'
   name: fluent-bit.vmware.com
   # The namespace this package metadata is available in
-  # See Namespacing section below for details on global packages
   namespace: my-ns
 spec:
   # Human friendly name of the package (optional; string)